katebeavis/boris-bikes/README.md

     > Dir['./lib/*.rb'].each {|file| require file }
 ```

 Now you are able to play around with the objects in Ruby.
+These are:
+- Bike
+- Docking Station
+- Van
+- Garage

 # To Run Tests
 ```